SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/data_description.rst

 .. figure:: images/nmc_spec_parallel.png
    :name: nmc_para
+   :alt: Sky positions for NMC parallel mode.
+Chop and
+         nod throw fall along a single line, aligned with the slit.

    Nod Match Chop Parallel to Slit

 .. figure:: images/nmc_spec_perp.png
    :width: 400px
    :name: nmc_perp
+   :alt: Sky positions for NMC perpendicular.
+         Chop/nod throw are parallel to each other, perpendicular to the slit.

    Nod Match Chop Perpendicular to Slit